constantine-fanourakis/child-minder/README.md

 ### Processes Not Being Blocked
 - Verify the username is in `monitored_users`
 - Check process names match (case-insensitive partial match)
-- Ensure service is running: `sudo systemctl status process-monitor`
+- Ensure service is running: `sudo systemctl status child-minder`

 ### Time Limits Not Working
-- Check if usage is being tracked: `sudo ./pmctl.py usage`
+- Check if usage is being tracked: `sudo ./cmctl.py usage`
 - Verify process names in configuration
 - Check logs for any errors